ibm-cloud-docs/activity-tracker/iam_manage_events.md

 {:note: .note}

-# Granting permissions to a user or service ID to manage events
+# Granting administration permissions to a user or service ID
 {: #iam_manage_events}

 {{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.cloud_notm}}.
 Complete the following steps to grant a user administration permissions to work with the {{site.data.keyword.at_full_notm}} service:
 {:shortdesc}

+For more information about IAM roles, see [Managing user access with IAM](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-iam#iam).

 ## Step 1.
 Create an access group
 {: #iam_manage_events_step1}